gvegayon/appliedsnar/docs/03-week-1-sns-study.md

 1. The `myplot <- function([arguments]) {[body of the function]}` tells R that we are going to create a function called `myplot`.

-2. In the arguments part, we are declaring 4 specific arguments: `net`, `schoolid`, `mindgr`, and `vcol`.
-These are an igraph object, the school id, the minimum degree that a vertex must have to be included in the plot, and the color of the vertices.
-Notice that, as a difference from other programming languages, in R we don't need to declare the types that these objects are.
+2. We declare four specific arguments: `net`, `schoolid`, `mindgr`, and `vcol`.
+These are an igraph object, the school id, the minimum degree that vertices must have to be included in the figure, and the color of the vertices.
+Observe that, compared to other programming languages, R does not require declaring the data types.

-3. The elipsis object, `...`, is a special object in R that allows us passing other arguments without us specifying which.
-In our case, if you take a look at the `plot` bit of the body of the function, you will see that we also added `...`; this means that whatever other arguments (different from the ones that we explicitly defined) are passed to the function, these will be passed to the function `plot`, moreover, to the `plot.gexf` function (since the `subnet` object is actually an igraph object).
-In practice, this implies that we can, for example, set the argument `edge.arrow.size` when calling `myplot`, even though we did not included it in the function definition!
+3. The ellipsis object, `...`, is an especial object in R that allows us to pass other arguments without specifying which.
+If you take a look at the `plot` bit in the function body, you will see that we also added `...`.
+We use the ellipsis to pass extra arguments (different from the ones that we explicitly defined) directly to `plot`.
+In practice, this implies that we can, for example, set the argument `edge.arrow.size` when calling `myplot`, even though we did not include it in the function definition!
 (See `?dotsMethods` in R for more details).

 In the following lines of code, using our new function, we will plot each schools' network in the same plotting device (window) with the help of the `par` function, and add legend with the `legend`: